top of page

 Franklin River Nature Trail

-Directions to Franklin River Nature Trail
+Directions to the Franklin River Nature Trail

-From Queenstown, you head east along the Lyell Highway (A10) towards Derwent Bridge for 56 kilometres.
-The Franklin River Nature Trail is on the highway's right-hand side.
+From Queenstown, drive east along the Lyell Highway (A10) towards Derwent Bridge for approximately 56 kilometres.
+The Franklin River Nature Trail car park is clearly signposted on the right-hand side of the highway.
+From Derwent Bridge, head west along the Lyell Highway (A10) for about 26 kilometres.
+The car park and trailhead are located on the left-hand side of the highway.

-Wander Explore Discover participates in the Booking.com, Viator Partner Program and several other individually selected affiliate programs,
+Wander Explore Discover participates in several individually selected affiliate programs,

 whereby we can earn a small commission on your booking at no additional cost to you.